 Yellow fever is prevalent in many areas of Africa and Central and South America.

 It is serious disease that is transmitted by infected mosquitos.

 Symptoms of yellow fever include fever, headache, jaundice, muscle pain, nausea, vomiting and fatigue.

 Vaccination is the best way to prevent against the disease.

 If you are planning any travel to Africa or South America, we recommend you book in for your yellow fever vaccination at least 4 weeks prior to departure.

 The Western Australian State Government recently introduced a free measles vaccine program for Western Australians born in or after 1966 who have not already received two doses of a measles-containing vaccine.

-Measles is a serious and highly contagious virus, with an increasing number of cases seen in WA in recent years largely due to overseas travel.
+Measles is a serious and highly contagious virus.
+There has been an increasing number of cases seen in WA in recent years,which is largely due to overseas travel.

 If you are planning on travelling overseas, or are unsure of your vaccination history and whether you’ve previously had the measles vaccine, then you should consider taking part in the program.